shahzadnaeem/js-debug/README.md

 The `node` directory has examples of how to debug Javascript and Jasmine tests that are run using node.js

-Please restart VSCode in `node` directory if that is what you would like to try
+Please restart VSCode in the `node` directory if that is what you would like to try

 ## Browser Javascript Debugging